stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.digitalsignatures/digitalsignatureutil/sign/_index.md

 ---
+title: Aspose::Words::DigitalSignatures::DigitalSignatureUtil::Sign method
-title: Sign
+linktitle: Sign
 second_title: Aspose.Words for C++ API Reference
-description: Signs source document using given CertificateHolder with digital signature and writes signed document to destination stream.
-Document should be either Doc or Docx.Output will be written to the start of stream and stream size will be updated with content length.
+description: Aspose::Words::DigitalSignatures::DigitalSignatureUtil::Sign method.
+Signs source document using given CertificateHolder with digital signature and writes signed document to destination stream.
+Document should be either Doc or Docx.Output will be written to the start of stream and stream size will be updated with content length in C++.
 type: docs
 weight: 27
 url: /cpp/aspose.words.digitalsignatures/digitalsignatureutil/sign/